qengy/qengyValidator/README.md

 It is perfect for .NET developers who want to rapidly build web applications without having to struggle with CSS and Javascript.
 Using MudBlazor, being written entirely in C#, empowers you to adapt, fix or extend the framework.

+# Class with methods to facilitate the validation of fiscal identifiers in Spain

+- Function that based on the regex of document returns the type of document.
+- Function that validate the document is valid.
+- Function that calculate the NIF control letter.

 ## Demo
 - [validator.qengy.com](https://validator.qengy.com)